What is the difference between the DeNovix DS-11 models?

 All absorbance versus time (single or dual wavelength options) and absorbance versus wavelength (full wavelength range) data is saved for each sample and is easily exported for analysis.

 I am not getting the data I expected when using a cuvette.
 What should I check?

 Confirm the Mode selection has been changed to Cuvette mode on the Run screen prior to a measurement.
-Ensure cuvettes are properly inserted following the etched arrow light path.
-Refer to Tech Note 127 for additional information.
+Ensure that cuvettes are properly inserted following the etched arrow light path.
+Refer to Tech Note 165 for additional information.

 What types of fluorescent assays can I do using the DS-11 FX or the QFX?